Top five financial planning mistakes that doctors make

 Though being a doctor is often considered a high-earning profession, money continues to be a big stressor for many.
 Managing personal finances on top of a busy role as a medical professional can be tricky.
 This means that doctors tend to miss out on opportunities to grow their wealth and make mistakes which can make life (and retirement) difficult further down the track.

-Medcapital was set up specifically to help doctors manage their finances in a coordinated manner.
-Jon Collier is Medcapital’s primary New Zealand Private Wealth Manager, based in Auckland.
-He has extensive wealth management experience as a financial advisor and has worked with many doctors through Medcapital to help them manage their finances to meet their personal lifestyle and retirement goals.
+Jon Collier is a Private Wealth Manager, based in Auckland.
+He has extensive wealth management experience as a financial advisor and has worked with many doctors to help them manage their finances to meet their personal lifestyle and retirement goals.

 Jon has outlined a few key areas where doctors commonly make financial mistakes, either by paying too much, by not saving enough or through little or poor financial planning.
 Are you making any of these typical financial planning mistakes?